 We looked at how quitting my job would affect our savings with our FIRE Calculator.

 What I’m Going to Do With My Time

-I plan on keeping myself busy with my newfound freedom.
-I will be making a daily to do list so that I can prioritize my tasks throughout the week.
+Since I quit my job, I plan on keeping myself busy with my newfound freedom.
+I will be making a daily to-do list so that I can prioritize my tasks throughout the week.

 - Most importantly, I will be focusing on improving my health – sitting at a desk all day and being too tired at night to exercise and eat well was not a good lifestyle to lead.
 I will enjoy the decrease in stress and anxiety levels!

 - I will be working hard on expanding the blog.
 We have so many ideas and so much content that we want to implement, and now I have the time to do so.
 I will be able to attend many informative webinars and study the valuable blogging courses we have purchased.

 - I will work on growing our side hustle of business consulting.